lrb924/Predicted_Volatility/README.md

 ## Data Pre-Processing/Gathering Steps (Cleaning and Manipulation)

-Our team decided to use the Google Finance API to get the historical closing data for the S&P 500 Index, and ten different ETFs.
+Our team decided to use the Google Finance API to get the historical closing, candlestick, volume, and volatility data for the S&P 500 Index, and the historical closing prices of ten different ETFs.
 After connecting via API to Google Finance, we created files for the Index and each ETF by using Google Sheets and then exporting those as CSVs.
 The collection of CSVs can be found in the `DATA` directory.
 We exported as much historical data as was available, which ended up going back to late September 2010 through late September 2022.
 However, some of the data was eventually dropped in order to ensure all data sources lined up correctly.
 We used the tickers $ITB, $IYC, $PEJ, $VCR, $XLY, $IYK, $KXI, $PBJ, $VOC, and $XLP for the ETFs.
 All of these are on the NYSE Arca Exchange, except $ITB, which is on the Cboe BZX Exchange.
 This group of ten ETFs are a sample of five cyclical and five defensive ETFs that covers a range of both types.

-In order to get the predicted volatility based on the S&P 500, we used both a GARCH model, a statistical model, and a VARMAX model, a machine learning model.
+In order to get the predicted volatility based on the S&P 500, we used both GARCH, a statistical model, and VARMAX, a machine learning model.

 First, we ran the GARCH model.
-[4] To run this model, we added the S&P 500 data to a dataframe, and in addition to the closing prices we added columns with the calculated daily returns and the standard deviation (based on a rolling window of 5).
+[4, 7] To run this model, we added the S&P 500 data to a dataframe, and in addition to the closing prices we added columns with the calculated daily returns and the standard deviation (based on a rolling window of 5).
 Next, we used the Augmented Dickey-Fuller test to see if the data gathered was stationary.
-[3] Once it was confirmed the data was stationary, we were able to run the statistical model.
+[3] Once it was confirmed the data was stationary, we were able to apply the `ACF` and `PACF` plots to find the appropriate `p,q`.
+After figuring out the `p,q` to use, we were able to run the GARCH model and forecast.

 ![GARCH Summary](https://github.com/lrb924/Predicted_Volatility/blob/development/PLOTS/garch_summary.png)
 GARCH Summary Table

 Next, we ran the VARMAX model.
-[5] To run this model, we followed the same steps as above before we ran GARCH: added data to a dataframe, got the daily returns and the standard deviation with a rolling window of 5, checked the stationarity of the data, then scaled the data using MaxAbsScaler.
+[5, 6] To run this model, we followed the same steps as above before we ran the GARCH model: added data to a dataframe, got the daily returns and the standard deviation with a rolling window of 5, found the `p,q` using an `ACF` plot, checked the stationarity of the daa, scaled the data using `MaxAbsScaler`, and tested the `p,q`.
 Once the data was manipulated, we created the VARMAX model and ran it.

 ## Visuals and Explanations